-When common-mode noise in the input side is not a concern, TR and EN can be driven and FT received using -IN as a reference.
+When common-mode noise in the input side is not a concern, TR and EN can be driven and FT received using a single Kelvin connection to the shared -IN as a reference.

 Note: For more information on parallel operation of DCMs, refer to "Parallel DCMs" application note AN:030.